 - 1 cup milk

-- Whisk together the flour, chicken broth, and milk until smooth.
+- In a small bowl, whisk together the flour (1/4 cup), chicken broth (1 cup), and milk (1 cup) until smooth.

 - Grease the bottom and sides of your slow cooker with 1/2 tablespoon of the butter (I used a paper towel to spread it around).

-- Spread 1/3 of the potatoes in the slow cooker.
+- Spread 1/3 of the potatoes in the bottom of your slow cooker.

-- Top with 1/3 of the cheese and onion mixture.
+- Top the potatoes with 1/3 of the cheese and onion mixture.